“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 The doctors will take a blood sample.
 They will use this sample to look for genes that are known to increase risk of kidney cancer.
 They will also look for possible new genes that may increase risk.
 This is for research only, and won’t be used for diagnosis.
 The results won’t affect the care or treatment you or your relatives have.

-This trial is being coordinated in Birmingham, but people can take part across the country.
+This trial is being coordinated in Cambridge, but people can take part across the country.
 You go to the hospital or to your GP surgery to have a blood sample taken.
 Apart from that, you won’t have any extra trips to hospital as a result of taking part in this trial.
 The research team will send you the questionnaire to fill out and post back to them.

 You may get a small bruise when you have the blood sample taken.
 There are no other side effects associated with this trial.